roppenheimer/AndroidAPS-alt-Guide/docs/pages/OpenAPS_algorithm_basal.md

 ### Scenario 1 - Zero Temp for safety

-In this example, BG is rising in the near-term time frame; however, it is predicted to be low over a longer time frame.
-In fact, it is predicted to go below target *and* the safety threshold.
-For safety to prevent the low, OpenAPS will issue a zero temp, until the eventualBG (in any time frame) is above threshold.
+Here although BG is rising it is predicted that BG (minGuardBG) will drop below the safety threshold in the longer term.
+OpenAPS will issue a zero temp, until the eventualBG (in any time frame) is above threshold.

 ![Dosing scenario 1](../images/Dosing_scenario_1.png)